aholinch/sgp4/README.md

 # License
 This code is released under an unlicense.
 Do what you want with it completely at your own risk.
 It is based on code released by the Center for Space Standards & Innovation ([CSSI](http://www.centerforspace.com/)).
 Their [code](http://www.centerforspace.com/downloads/) is based on a US Government standard.
 No liability and no warranty are offered.

+# Overview
+The astrodynamics calculations are all implemented as static functions in the SGP4 class/module.
+The ElsetRec datastructure is used to maintain initialization state across those methods.
+For convenience, I have implemented the TLE class.
+The constructor accepts the two lines of the the two-line element set as arguments.
+To then propagate (simulate) the orbit, I have implemented a few getRV methods in each language.
+One will accept the number of minutes since the epoch as an argument.
+In most languages, I've also implemented a version of getRV that accepts a Date or DateTime object to simulate the orbit at a specific point in time.
+Sometimes, if I didn't find a helper class in the target language that I liked, I simply used the number of milliseconds since January 1, 1970 as the argument.

 # C

 gcc -o testsgp4 SGP4.c TLE.c TestSGP4.c -lm

 ./testsgp4

 Typical errors r=6.722191e-03 mm, v=4.812040e-04 mm/s

 # C++